CMB2/CMB2/README.md

 * [CMB2 Conditionals](https://github.com/jcchavezs/cmb2-conditionals) from [jcchavezs](https://github.com/jcchavezs/): Allows developers to relate fields so the display of one is conditional on the value of another.
 * [CMB2 Metabox Code Generator](http://willthemoor.github.io/cmb2-metabox-generator/) from [willthemoor](https://github.com/willthemoor/): Skip the boring bits.
 Use this generator to create fully functional CMB2 metaboxes easily.
 Now with bulk entry!

-## Contribution
-All contributions welcome.
-If you would like to submit a pull request, please check out the [trunk branch](https://github.com/WebDevStudios/CMB2/tree/trunk) and pull request against it.
-Please read the [CONTRIBUTING](https://github.com/WebDevStudios/CMB2/blob/master/CONTRIBUTING.md) doc for more details.

-A complete list of all our awesome contributors found here: [github.com/WebDevStudios/CMB2/graphs/contributors](https://github.com/WebDevStudios/CMB2/graphs/contributors)

 ## Links
 * [Project Homepage](http://cmb2.io)
 * [Github project page](https://github.com/webdevstudios/CMB2)